tbwester/ratpac-nudot/README.md

 Simulation code for NuDot

-This fork contains geometry, scripts and settings for the Bo cryostat optical monte carlo
+This fork contains geometry, scripts and settings for the Bo cryostat optical simulation

 ## Checking out